kalisio/kdk/docs/architecture/data-model-view.md

 * **value**: the value of the tag, e.g. `developer`
 * **count**: the number of tagged objects
 * **context**: the ID of the associated context object providing this tag if any (e.g. the organisation)
-* **topics**: the ARN of associated SNS topics for each platform used to publish messages to tagged objects, provided by [kNotify plugin](./../api/readme.md)
+* **topics**: the ARN of associated SNS topics for each platform used to publish messages to tagged objects, used by the [pusher service](./../api/core/services.md#pusher-service)

 ## Organization data model

-The most common properties of an organization are described by the following data model, provided by [kTeam plugin](./../api/readme.md):
+The most common properties of an organization are described by the following data model:

 ![Organization data model](./../assets/organizations-data-model.svg)

-This data model is manipulated through the [Organization API](./../api/kTeam/services.md).
+This data model is manipulated through the [organizations service](./../api/core/services.md#organisations-service).

 The details of each property are the following:
 * **name**: the name of the organisation
-* **topics**: the ARN of associated SNS topics for each platform used to publish messages to organization' members, provided by [kNotify plugin](./../api/readme.md)
+* **topics**: the ARN of associated SNS topics for each platform used to publish messages to organization' members, used by the [pusher service](./../api/core/services.md#pusher-service)

 > the organization ObjectID is used as the internal DB name

 ## Group data model

-The most common properties of a group object are described by the following data model, provided by [kTeam plugin](./../api/readme.MD):
+The most common properties of a group object are described by the following data model:

 ![Group data model](./../assets/groups-data-model.svg)

-This data model is manipulated through the [Group API](./../api/kTeam/services.md).
+This data model is manipulated through the [groups service](./../api/core/services.md#groups-service).

 The details of each property are the following:
 * **name**: the name of the group
 * **description**: the description of the group
-* **topics**: the ARN of associated SNS topics for each platform used to publish messages to group' members, provided by [kNotify plugin](./../api/readme.md)
+* **topics**: the ARN of associated SNS topics for each platform used to publish messages to group' members, used by [pusher service](./../api/core/services.md#pusher-service)